qemu/qemu/docs/specs/acpi_erst.rst

 as ERST and also facilitates efficient access to the records.
 Depending upon the size of the backend storage, additional slots will be designated to be a part of the slot 0 header.
-For example, at 8KiB, the slot 0 header can accomodate 1021 records.
+For example, at 8KiB, the slot 0 header can accommodate 1021 records.
 Thus a storage size of 8MiB (8KiB * 1024) requires an additional slot for use by the header.
 In this scenario, slot 0 and slot 1 form the backend storage header, and records can be stored starting at slot 2.